stennety/mywebsite/_posts/2023-05-07-sabbatical-week-2.md

 The unique rock formations and scenery, coupled with the challenging hike and refreshing swim, made for a great day.
 It was easy to make conversation with others on the tour, and the guides were hilarious.

-10/10, wound Hang Tien again.
+10/10, would Hang Tien again.

 Here's a YouTube video I put together of it:

-{% include video id="RfubHgSd7zo" provider="youtube" JrP66mf9iFk %}
+{% include video id="JrP66mf9iFk" provider="youtube" %}

 # Day 15: Misadventures on the sleeper train